CenterForSpatialResearch/mapping_architecture_urbanism_humanities/3_MakingData.md

 * First, add the census block group shapefile (tl_2015_36_bg) you downloaded from the census website.
 * Move this layer so that it's located below the HYDRO layer.
 * If you zoom out, you will notice that this layer includes the census block groups for the whole State.
 However, we only need the ones for New York City.
 To select just these block groups we will use the 'select by attributes' method, which means selecting based on data in one of the fields of the layer.
 The census block group layer contains a field listing the specific county each block group is located in; we will use this field to select only the census block groups located in any of the 5 counties that make up New York City:
-  * First, right-click on the census block group layer and select `Open Attribute Table`.
+  * First, control-click / right-click on the census block group layer and select `Open Attribute Table`.
 Here you will see the data associated with each of the census block groups.
 The second column, the one called 'COUNTYFP', contains the county identifiers, and this is the one we will use to select only the New York City block group.
   * Now we need to select all the census block groups that have as their 'COUNTYFP' '005' (Bronx), '061' (Manhattan), '047' (Brooklyn), '081' (Queens) or '085' (Staten Island).
 To do this click on the `Select features using and expression` button.
 In this menu we will construct a query selecting only the features that have any of these numbers for their 'COUNTYFP' value.

   ![Attribute Table](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/02_Data_Types_and_311/05_Attribute_Table.png)